coffee-fueled-dev/very-coffee/packages/program-synthesis-framework/foundations-risks-opportunities.md

 ---

-## 5. TKN and Information-Theoretic Segmentation
+## 5. The Learning Module (\mathcal L) and Information-Theoretic Segmentation

-TKN discovers morphemes using greedy, Lempel–Ziv–style segmentation.
+The Learning Module $\mathcal{L}$ discovers morphemes from execution traces using an online greedy sequencer with LZ-style compression heuristics, performing greedy, Lempel–Ziv–style segmentation.
 This places it squarely within:

 ### **5.1 Compression-Based Structure Discovery**